 The Leibniz Association unites 93 independent research institutes that address issues of international societal importance.
 Leibniz Institutes conduct research, provide research infrastructures and perform research-based services (liaison, consultation, transfer) for the public, for policymakers, for academia and for businesses.

-The Leibniz Association is known for the wide range of themes addressed by its member institutes.
+The Leibniz Association is known for the wide range of topics addressed by its member institutes.
 It has a decentralised organisational structure.
 Each institute is legally and financially independent and autonomously determines its research programme.

-Leibniz institutions collaborate in Leibniz Research Alliances that bring together interdisciplinary expertise to address topics of societal relevance.
+Leibniz Institutes collaborate in Leibniz Research Alliances that bring together interdisciplinary expertise to address topics of societal relevance.
 They also cooperate intensively with universities – in the form of "Leibniz ScienceCampi" (thematic partnerships between university and non-university research institutes), for example – as well as with industry and other partners at home and abroad.

-All Leibniz institutes are subject to an independent evaluation procedure that is unparalleled in its transparency.
+All Leibniz Institutes are subject to an independent evaluation procedure that is unparalleled in its transparency.
 Due to the importance of the institutions for the country as a whole, they are funded jointly by the Federal Government and the states (Länder).

-Facts and Figures
+Facts and figures

-approx. 18,600 staff in total, including 9,500 researchers
+More than 19,000 staff in total, including 9,000 researchers

-Annual budget: approx. 1.8 billion euros (2016)
+Annual budget: over 1.9 billion euros